Shivuduu19/curriculum/react/more_react_concepts/refs_and_memoization.md

 We can see that the click handler is defined in the `Counter` component, and we've passed it to the `onClick` prop of the `ButtonComponent`.

-We know that a component renders whenever either state changes or prop changes.
+We know that a component renders whenever either state changes or prop which is in state changes.
 Anything inside that is not controlled by React is destroyed and re-executed.
 Functions, variables, etc. As a result, the function `handleClick` is re-created each time, and the prop `onClick` of the `ButtonComponent` also changes.
 Alright, so how can `useMemo` help in here?

 We already know we can memoize a value using `useMemo`, right?
 Then we can just cache the function reference and use an empty dependency array so that it won't change.